malithonline/nibmScrapper/README.md

 # 📊 Onetap NIBM Exam Results + GPA Checker

+⭕️ Can't spill the backend beans (security first! 🔒), but trust me, it's doing the heavy lifting behind the scenes.

 A user-friendly web application that allows NIBM students to check their exam results and calculate their GPA easily with just one tap! 🚀

 >  🚨  **Hey NIBM Web Team!**